sooskesia/pdf-text-extractor-search/README.md

 # PDF Text Extractor & Search

-A simple Python CLI tool to extract text from PDF files and search for keywords inside.
+A Python CLI tool to extract text from PDF files and search for keywords inside.

 ## Features